Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Experiment

 \section{Experiment}

-The polycrystalline samples of Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ were synthesized by two-step solid state reaction method.
+The polycrystalline samples of Sr$_{1-x}$Pr$_{x}$FBiS$_{2}$ were synthesized by two-step solid state reaction method.
 The detailed synthesis methods can be found in the previous literature\cite{LiSrF}.
 Crystal structure characterization was performed by powder X-ray diffraction (XRD) at room temperature using a D/Max-rA diffractometer with CuK$_{\alpha}$ radiation and a graphite monochromator.
 Lattice parameters were obtained by Rietveld refinements.
 The (magneto)resistivity under several magnetic fields was performed with a standard four-terminal method covering temperature range from 0.5 to 300 K in a commercial Quantum Design PPMS-9 system with a $^{3}$He refrigeration insert.
 The temperature dependence of d.c. magnetization was measured on a Quantum Design SQUID-VSM-7T.
 Measurement of resistivity under pressure was performed up to 2.5 GPa on PPMS-9T by using HPC-33 Piston type pressure cell with the Quantum Design DC resistivity and AC transport options.
-Hydrostatic pressures were generated by a BeCu/NiCrAl clamped piston-cylinder cell.
-The sample was immersed in a pressure transmitting medium (Daphne Oil) covered with a Teflon cell.
+The sample was immersed in a pressure transmitting medium (Daphne Oil) covered with a Teflon cap.
 Annealed Au wires were affixed to contact surfaces on each sample with silver epoxy in a standard four-wire configuration.